Should an automation tester have programming skills?

 To become an automation QA engineer, one can start with learning any automation technology.
 The most popular now are:

-Each team, of course, uses different technologies and if a QA engineer has strong programming skills, he/she can learn different technologies quickly to make sure that he/she integrates smoothly into the team.
+Each team, of course, uses different technologies and if a QA automation engineer has strong programming skills, he/she can learn different technologies quickly to make sure that he/she integrates smoothly into the team.

 To start learning programming for automation testing, please find the simplest test scenario on the project that you need to repeat a thousand times.
 Then create a simple automation script to run it and check the result of the test.
 This will motivate you to create more and more scripts and avoid manual procedures whenever possible.